ProJobless/Charme/concepts/privateinfo.md

 Users server

 * pieces
-	* contains passphrase encrypted private data.
+	* contains fastkey1 encrypted private data.
 This colllection is requested by the owner of the data if he wants to change it
 	* Fields: key, value, owner

 * pieceRequests
 	* if another user wants to request private information from you he or she will send you a pieceRequest.
 This request contains your userID and the key of the requested information.

-Other users server
+* pieceBucketItems
+	* Contains for each user in this bucket the RSA encrypted AES Key 1 to decrypt the desired information
+	* Fields: key, bucketkey, owner, userid, bucket
+* pieceBucket
+	* Contains the desired information encrypted with AES Key 1

-* pieceStorage
+	* Fields: owner, bucketaes.

 ## Files

-* src/settings_privateinfo.js - Global functions
+* /jsclient/src/settings_privateinfo.js - Global functions
-* (ROUTING) routes.js - Routing
+* (ROUTING) /jsclient/lib/routes.js - Routing

-## Roadmap

-* Local Storage
-*
-*

-## Status